 The School is accredited by the National Council for Accreditation of Teacher Education and approved by the Washington State Board of Education.
+The department of Rehabilitation is accredited by the Council on Rehabilitation Education.

-The School of Education is organized into four departments: Teacher Education, Curriculum and Instruction, Counselor Preparation, and Educational Leadership.
+The School of Education is organized into five departments: Teacher Education, Curriculum and Instruction, Counselor Preparation, Educational Leadership and Rehabilitation.
 Close cooperation exists among all departments, schools and colleges of the University in working out a program of preparation for the individual student.

-Bachelor of Arts in Education

-Bachelor of Education

-Master of Arts in Education - See Graduate Bulletin

-Master of Education - See Graduate Bulletin

-Master of Counseling - See Graduate Bulletin

-Educational Specialist - See Graduate Bulletin

-Doctor of Education - See Graduate Bulletin
+Bachelor of Arts in Education Bachelor of Education Bachelor of Arts in Rehabilitation Master of Arts in Education - See Graduate Bulletin Master of Arts in Rehabilitation Counseling Master of Education - See Graduate Bulletin Master of Counseling - See Graduate Bulletin Educational Specialist - See Graduate Bulletin Doctor of Education - See Graduate Bulletin